bitcraft/pyscroll/README.md

 ============

 pyscroll is a generic module for making a fast scrolling image with PyGame.
-It uses a lot of magic to get reasonable framerates out of PyGame.
+It uses a lot of magic to get great framerates out of PyGame.
 It only exists to draw a map.
 It doesn't load images or data, so you can use your own custom data structures, tile storage, ect.